Common Adhesive Terms, Explained

 Moisture-cure: When something requires the presence of moisture in the atmosphere to cure

-Non-flammable: The opposite of "flammable" - something that cannot be set fire to, or has no flammable vapor (learn more about non-flammable adhesives here)
+Non-flammable: The opposite of "flammable" - something that cannot be set fire to, or has no flammable vapor (learn more about non-flammable adhesives)

 Open time: The length of time during which an adhesive is considered workable - it is during this time that the surfaces can be bonded

-Peel strength: The average force required to part two bonded materials, by pulling them back in a peeling motion (learn more about peel strength here)
+Peel strength: The average force required to part two bonded materials, by pulling them back in a peeling motion (learn about adhesive strength tests)

-PSA: Pressure Sensitive Adhesive (learn more about PSA's here)
+PSA: Pressure Sensitive Adhesive (learn more about PSA's)

 PSI: Pounds per Square Inch

-Shear strength: The load that a material is able to withstand in a direction parallel to the face of the material (learn more about shear strength here)
+Shear strength: The load that a material is able to withstand in a direction parallel to the face of the material (learn about adhesive strength tests)

 Shelf life: The length of time for which an adhesive/tape remains usable